Weekly Freight Market Update: 3 Local Surprises

 But it’s not all quiet out there.
 When we zoom in to regional and local markets, there were a few surprises.
 Here are three we found this week:

-- Little Rock, Arkansas became a headhaul market last week, meaning there were more outbound shipments than inbound.
+“Headhaul markets” are defined by having more outbound shipments than inbound.
 That continues into this week.
 The area doesn’t have high market share, but there is enough volume available to strain the local capacity.
 Tender rejection rates are over 30%.
-If we look into reefer specifically, there is a real shortage with rejection rates nearing 70%.
+If we look into reefer shipments specifically, there is a real shortage with tender rejection rates nearing 70%.
 Because Little Rock is home to industrial and food manufacturers, it’s likely the market flipped due to fewer raw materials coming in.
 Raw goods come largely from China, where shippers were ramping up imports ahead of tariffs and Lunar New Year.
 Little Rock was likely the end destination for those raw goods.

-- Houston and Dallas-Fort-Worth become markets to watch.
-Both cities have declining rejection rates this week at around 4%.
-These low rates would not be surprising, except for the fact that volume in Houston has spiked over the last few weeks to levels not seen since August of 2018.
-For now, capacity has been able to keep up, but this is a market to watch.
+With tender rejection rates hovering around 4%, both cities become markets to watch.
+These low tender rejection would not be surprising, except for the fact that freight volume in Houston has spiked over the last few weeks to levels not seen since August of 2018.
+For now, carrier capacity has been able to keep up, but this is a market to watch.

-- Quincy, Illinois is the tightest market in the country, but it won’t last long.
-The top Midwest markets — Joliet, Illinois; Columbus, Ohio; and Chicago — all saw reductions in both volume and tender rejections in recent days.
-However, Quincy, Illinois is a different story with the highest rejection rates in the country, reaching nearly 40%.
-This is likely weather related, but with warmer weather predicted over the weekend, that rate will likely fall because trucks will move into the area quickly and restore balance by early next week.
+The top Midwest markets — Joliet, Illinois; Columbus, Ohio; and Chicago — all saw reductions in tender rejections in recent days.
+This coincided with a decreased in volume as well.
+However, Quincy, Illinois is a different story with the highest tender rejection rates in the country, reaching nearly 40%.
+This is likely weather-related, but with warmer weather predicted over the weekend, that rate will likely fall because trucks will move into the area quickly and restore balance by early next week.

 Don’t let the market surprise you

 See a detailed breakdown of trends in your region with Convoy Shipper Platform.
-Market Outlook curates a view of freight impacts and trends by region to give you a full picture of the market.
+Market Outlook curates a view of freight impacts and trends by region to give you a full picture of the market with freight booking software that provides better freight RFPs, real-time dynamic pricing, and guaranteed tender acceptance..
 It’s free to access — simply sign in or register now.